Paola Longoria: World championships lost and won - 2018-present

 Longoria regained both the Women's Singles and Women's Doubles World Championships by winning both divisions at the 2021 International Racquetball Federation (IRF) World Championships in Guatemala City.
 In singles, she defeated team-mate Samantha Salas in the quarterfinals, 15–13, 15–5, Argentina's Natalia Mendez, 15–10, 15–1, in the semi-finals, and American Kelani Lawrence, 15–6, 15–1, in the final.
 Longoria and Salas teamed up for doubles, and they beat Guatemalans Gabriela Martinez and Maria Renee Rodriguez, 15–9, 15–4, in the semi-finals, and Americans Erika Manilla and Rhonda Rajsich, 15–14, 15–6, in the final.

 The 2021 titles make Longoria the winningest player in IRF World Championships history, and she is the only woman to have won both singles and doubles at Worlds.

-Her winning performance at the 2021 World Championships qualified Longoria for the 2022 World Games in Birmingham, Alabama, where won gold in women's singles.
+Her winning performance at the 2021 World Championships qualified Longoria for the 2022 World Games in Birmingham, Alabama, where she won gold in women's singles.
 Longoria beat Carla Muñoz of Chile, 15–11, 15–5, 15–4, in the quarterfinals, Bolivian Angélica Barrios in the semi-finals, 15–12, 15–12, 15–9, and Guatemalan Gabriela Martinez in the final, 15–2, 9–15, 15–8, 15–9.
 The win is Longoria's 3rd World Games gold medal, making her the winningest racquetball player in World Games history.

 Longoria won gold in Women's Singles, Women's Doubles and the Women's Team event at the 2022 IRF World Championships.
 In singles, she beat Gabriela Martinez of Guatemala in the final, 12–10, 11–7, 11–7.
 In doubles, she and Samantha Salas needed five games and extra points in the fifth game to defeat Argentina's Valeria Centellas and Natalia Mendez, 11–6, 15–17, 11–9, 9–11, 12–10.
 In the Women's Team event, Longoria helped Mexico defeat Bolivia in the final, 2–1.
 She's now won 10 gold medals at Worlds - 5 in Women's Singles and 5 in Women's Doubles (all with Salas) - which extends her lead as the winningest player in IRF World Championship history.

+Longoria won three LPRT events in the 2022-23 season.

+which was her fewest wins on tour since she won her first tournament in the 2007-08 season (except for the COVID shortened 2020-21 season, when she won two of the three events).
+As a result, Longoria finished 2nd in the season ending rankings, behind Montserrat Mejia.
+It was the first time she hadn't been #1 at season's end since the 2010-11 season.